Skip to content

-I've watched marketing roles evolve dramatically over the past decade, but nothing has caught my attention quite like the emergence of the GTM engineer.
-It's a role that didn't exist two years ago, yet it's already reshaping how the smartest B2B companies approach revenue generation.
-If you're a marketing director wondering whether this new role is hype or necessity, you're asking the right question at the right time.
+I’ve watched marketing roles evolve dramatically over the past decade, but nothing has caught my attention quite like the emergence of the GTM engineer.
+It’s a role that Clay coined in 2023, and it’s already reshaping how the smartest B2B companies approach revenue generation.
+If you’re a marketing director wondering whether this new role is hype or necessity, you’re asking the right question at the right time.

 The problem most marketing teams are facing